-It’s the leading killer of Tanzanian children.
-And it’s preventable and treatable.
+Malaria: the leading killer of Tanzanian children is preventable and treatable.

 The closest clinic to JBFC may have Malaria treatments, but no testing equipment.
 It’s a gap that cost lives.
-And a vacuum JBFC is trying t address with a small community health clinic and dispensary.
-Sick children don’t learn in school.
-Unhealthy parents can’t provide for their families.
-And ailing villagers lead to dying villages.
+JBFC is trying to address this vacuum with a small community health clinic and dispensary.
+Sick children don’t learn in school, unhealthy parents can’t provide for their families, and ailing villagers lead to dying villages.

-In 2014, JBFC launched a small scale clinic aimed at providing access to quality healthcare for our immediate community: our residential girls, students, employees and their families.
+In 2014, JBFC launched a small dispensary aimed to provide access to quality healthcare for our immediate community- our residential girls, students, employees and their families.
 This small-scale clinic has a substantial impact on the health of hundreds of children and adults, in an area where access to medicine and treatment is in short supply.
-JBFC could tackle some of the most frequent health ailments that afflict our student body and faculty, making for a healthier community.
-JBFC will also leverage its partnerships with Tanzanian hospitals and volunteer doctors and nurses to bring much needed medical expertise to an area where these professionals are sorely lacking.
+Through this dispensary, JBFC tackles some of the most frequent health ailments that afflict our student body and faculty, making for a healthier community.

 - Testing & Treatment for Malaria, Typhoid, & Other Ailments